matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 things, and I am just going to put them up here because they are great.

-So the first thing is distrust simplicity.
+So the first thing is: distrust simplicity.
 I do not want to talk actually about the complexity of the problems we are trying to solve.
 We all know we are given increasingly more complex problems to solve, bigger problems, more data, more flexibility.
 Expectations of people